API Reference#

 exclude_routes = [fr.ViewRoute.DELETE, fr.ViewRoute.UPDATE]

-Valid route values for exclusion: fr.ViewRoute.LIST, fr.ViewRoute.GET, fr.ViewRoute.CREATE, fr.ViewRoute.UPDATE, fr.ViewRoute.DELETE.
+Valid route values for exclusion: fr.ViewRoute.GET_MANY, fr.ViewRoute.GET_ONE, fr.ViewRoute.CREATE, fr.ViewRoute.UPDATE, fr.ViewRoute.DELETE.

 Response Modeling#